tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 messages might have crossed in flight.

-ACKs MUST NOT be sent for records of any content type other than handshake or for records which cannot be unprotected.
+ACKs MUST NOT be sent for records of any content type other than handshake or for records which cannot be deprotected.

 Note that in some cases it may be necessary to send an ACK which does not contain any record numbers.
 For instance, a client